apitestbase/apitestbase.github.io/_docs/en/structured-test-setup-for-integration-unit-test-isolation.md

 ## Why This Matters

-Each table's setup lives in exactly one place, owned by whichever folder(s) actually depend on it — not duplicated, and not buried inside individual test cases.
-Dependencies between folders are explicit through setup references rather than assumed.
-The stub database keeps every run isolated from shared environments, and the same structure that provisions it also lets each test case verify the resulting row in `user_preferences` or `orders` as a side effect of the API call.
-That combination of isolation and side-effect verification is the heart of what ATB is for.
+Each setup is defined once, in the place that matches its scope: on a folder when it belongs only to that folder's subtree, or in a setup test case that other folders reference when it's shared.
+Nothing is copied, so every prerequisite has a single source of truth.
+Run together, these setups stand up a stub database that's entirely the tests' own — so the API runs in isolation and its real side effects stay verifiable, which is what ATB exists to do.